 A THRIVING AND FAIR ECONOMY

 I grew up in a middle-class family with two working parents believing in the American Dream that hard work leads to economic success.
-That dream is now under attack as President Trump and his allies push for an economy that benefits the super-rich and special interests and leaves too many Americans behind.
+That dream is now under attack as President Trump and his allies in Washington and Sacramento push for an economy that benefits the super-rich and special interests and leaves too many Americans behind.

 We need a thriving, innovative, and fair economy that is focused on creating the good middle-class jobs of today and tomorrow.
 That means supporting economic policies that strengthen the middle class and create jobs that enable families to succeed.
 In the Assembly, I'll fight for a fair and thriving economy that benefits everyone.